wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Notes/GymSetupSiddhant.md

 ```
 conda install -c conda-forge gym-all
 ```
-If you want to work with atari environments, run this command after the previous one.
+If you want to work with Atari environments, run this command after the previous one.
 ```
 pip install ale-py autorom[accept-rom-license]
 ```
+## Quick Start